dwing4g/signpost-fast-travel/README.md

 * [Open an issue on GitLab](https://gitlab.com/modding-openmw/signpost-fast-travel/-/issues)
 * Email `signpost-fast-travel@modding-openmw.com`
-* Contact the author on Discord: `johnnyhostile#6749`
+* Contact the author on Discord: `@johnnyhostile`
 * Contact the author on Libera.chat IRC: `johnnyhostile`

 #### Planned Features

-* Random chance to stop midway and spawn an enemy encounter
+* Disable traveling if a hostile enemy is nearby
+* Some way to use all the points that are generated for cells that have no corresponding sign post (A menu, perhaps?)
+* Allow adding to the cell naughty list via the interface
 * Use pathgrid path vs a straight line
-* Make the destination a random point around the signpost if no explicit location is found
 * Factor player stats such as speed into time cost
 * Factor timescale
-* "Menu mode" where activating a signpost will open a menu where any previously visited location can be traveled to